Mother’s Day and how to celebrate.

 Go grocery shopping

 Giver her a framed picture of her with her children/grandchildren

 Make coupons for her to use during the year

 Make a bouquet of paper flowers made by you

 Mother’s Day has been in existence as early as 600 B.C.
-The origins of Mother’s day stem from festivals to celebrate motherhood or symbols of motherhood instead celebrating mothers like we do now.
+The origins of Mother’s Day stem from festivals to celebrate motherhood or symbols of motherhood instead of celebrating mothers as we do now.
 It started in the United States in 1908 by Julia Ward Howe.
 The same Howe that penned the Battle Hymn or Republic 12 years earlier.
 If you have ever wondered about the history of Mother’s Day, use this link to learn more. http://www.history.com/topics/holidays/mothers-day

 This webpage – http://www.mothersdaycentral.com/about-mothersday/history/

 lists what traditions different countries do for Mother’s Day.
 Did you know, May 10th is Mexico’s Mother’s Day?

 Contact me for other ideas or to learn the history of holidays and parties – 480-248-4938, firstname.lastname@example.org or https://mjkevents.com/lets-start-planning/